You make awesome music, but are you using Internet Marketing to Promote your Music online?

 My advice would be to use WordPress, which is a great all in one solution to get a professional website.
 It has all the bells and whistles you need.

 To easiest and most reliable way to get a professional WordPress site is by using Siteground.

 They are a great hosting provider and provide you with a single click WordPress install to start in a flash.

 At this moment they have a great deal that you don’t want to miss. (yes, I host there too, they are super awesome!).

 The more your website represents you as a professional musician, the more you serve your fans with what they look for.
 That is why you need to have all the right call to actions and information in place.

-Call to actions on your webpage could be listening to snippets of your music, watching some music videos, reading some excellent music-related stories and subscribing to your mailing list to get the latest updates.
+Call to actions on your webpage could be listening to snippets of your music, watching some special YouTube videos, reading some excellent music-related stories and subscribing to your mailing list to get the latest updates.

 Step 2: Add a Mailing List to your website and start email marketing